-To help you better understand your Program C benefits, it is important for you to know the meaning of the terms defined here.
+To help you better understand your Program A benefits, it is important for you to know the meaning of the terms defined here.
 Please note that this Glossary is intended to give you a basic understanding of what these important terms generally mean.
 For more detailed definitions, please refer to the official rules and regulations of the Plan.
-You should review the rest of the SPD very carefully because it uses these terms in context and describes special rules and exceptions that may be relevant to you.
+You should review the rest of the SPD very carefully because it explains usage of these terms, including any special rules and exceptions that may be relevant to you.

-- Actuarial Equivalent Lump-Sum means a lump-sum benefit that is of equivalent actuarial value to the benefit otherwise payable, determined using the mortality table and interest rates set forth in Code section 417(e)(3), using the Plan Year as the stability period and the second month preceding the commencement of the stability period as the lookback month. - Annuity Starting Date means the first day of the first calendar month after the Participant has fulfilled all of the conditions for entitlement to benefits, including the filing of an application for benefits. - Beneficiary means any person designated to receive benefits under the Plan upon the death of the Participant or any person (other than a Participant) otherwise entitled to receive such benefits. - Board means the Board of Trustees as established and constituted from time to time in accordance with the Trust Agreement. - Break-in-Service means a specified period of time when you are not working in Covered Employment after becoming eligible to participate in the Plan.
-You will have a one-year Break-in-Service if you do not have at least 500 Hours of Service in Covered Employment during a Plan Year (July 1 - June 30).
+- Annuity Starting Date means the first day of the first calendar month after the Participant has fulfilled all of the conditions for entitlement to benefits, including the filing of an application for benefits. - Beneficiary means any person designated to receive benefits under the Plan upon the death of the Participant or any person (other than a Participant) otherwise entitled to receive such benefits. - Board means the Board of Trustees as established and constituted from time-to-time in accordance with the Trust Agreement. - Break-in-Service means a specified period of time when you are not working in Covered Employment after becoming eligible to participate in the Plan.
+You will have a one-year Break-in-Service if you do not have at least 12 Weeks of Employment or 500 Hours of Service in Covered Employment during a Plan Year (July 1 June 30).
 A one-year Break-in-Service has the effect of canceling your status as a Participant under the Plan (unless you are receiving a pension benefit or are Vested) that may be repaired by a sufficient amount of subsequent service.
-A permanent Break-in-Service will occur if you have five consecutive one-year Breaks-in-Service. - Contributing Employer means an employer required to make contributions to the Fund for benefits under the Plan. - Covered Employment means work in a classification at a building for which your employer is required to make contributions to the Fund for benefits under the Plan.
-Covered Employment does not include work in a classification in which your employer is required to make contributions to Programs A or B of the Fund (see page 6), which are described in separate booklets. - Direct Rollover means a payment by the Plan to an Eligible Retirement Plan. - Disability Pension means the pension benefit available to Participants who have become totally and permanently disabled (as described on pages 17-18) while working in Covered Employment, have at least 180 months of Service Credits and have reached age 50. - Disqualifying Employment means any category of work that satisfies all of the following:
+A permanent Break-in-Service will occur if you have five consecutive one-year Breaks-in-Service that equal or exceed the number of years of Vesting Service with which you have been credited. - Contributing Employer means an employer required to make contributions to the Fund for benefits under Program A of the Plan. - Covered Employment means work in a classification at a building for which your employer is required to make contributions to the Fund for benefits under the Plan.
+In general, persons working in building service, maintenance or operations under a collective bargaining agreement between a building employer and Local 32BJ in Manhattan, Queens, Brooklyn or Staten Island are working in Covered Employment.
+Certain other limited groups of building service employees, including those who are not covered by a collective bargaining agreement with Local 32BJ, are in Covered Employment if their employer has a participation agreement with the Board.
+Most employees of Local 32BJ and the RAB, and employees of the benefit funds that Local 32BJ and the RAB maintain, are also in Covered Employment under participation agreements with the Fund.
+Covered Employment does not include work in a classification in which your employer is required to make contributions to Programs B or C of the Fund (see page 6), which are described in separate booklets.

+Disability Pension means the pension benefit available to Participants who have become totally and permanently disabled (as described on pages 17-18) while working in Covered Employment and have at least 120 months of Service Credit.

+Disqualifying Employment means any category of work in the building service industry, either: